iron-io/functions/fnctl/docs/lambda/test.md

-# Running the Lambda Docker images
+# Testing the Lambda Docker images

 The `test-function` subcommand can pass the correct parameters to `docker run` to run those images with the payload and environment variables set up